IliaKani/what-to-watch/Readme.md

 * The player is implemented using <video>.

 To convert video playback time to the required format, the developer can use an additional package at his discretion.

+#### 1.1.7.
+Other
+Depending on the state, some controls are given appropriate styling classes.
+For example, an active filter and so on.
+Examples are available in the markup directory.

+The “My List” button (the button to add a movie to the list to watch) displays the number of movies added to the “to watch” list.
+Adding a film to watch, or removing a film from the “to watch” list, leads to an immediate recalculation of the number of films.
+Similar functionality is provided on the “My List” page.